frc-862/PitCartManager/README.md

 ## Future Plans
 - [ ] Pit Shift replacing ready checklist
 - [ ] View of current stats of comp including OPR's and current RPs (have current team at top with rankings shown)
+- [ ] Better chaning of comp code
+- [ ] launch a new debug screen for rpi controls?